-SCHOOLING AS SYMBOLIC DOMINATION
+SCHOOLING AS SYMBOLIC VIOLENCE

-Bourdieu had a continuing interest in education throughout his life, which is perhaps fitting for a reflexive sociologist whose career was made by excelling in the academic world.
-This abiding fascination with education was surely triggered by his own life of upward mobility - an anomaly his theory could not explain.
-His self-portrait - a son of a rural postal worker who made good through education - subscribes to the ideology of 'merit' and 'gift' that his sociological writings systematically discredit.
-Not surprisingly, he returns again and again to the question of education, which was central to his own life, but also to French society in general.
+Bourdieu had an interest in education throughout his life, which is perhaps fitting for a reflexive sociologist whose career was made by excelling in the academic world.
+This abiding fascination with education was surely stimulated by his own life of upward mobility-an anomaly his theory could not explain.
+His self-portrait-a son of a rural postal worker who made good through education-subscribes to the ideology of "merit" and "gift" that his sociological writings systematically discredit.
+Not surprisingly, he returns again and again to the question of education, which was central to his own life and also to French society in general.

-In 1964, only four years after he had returned from Algeria, Bourdieu joined Jean-Claude Passeron to publish The Inheritors, which examined the critical, but hidden role of cultural capital not only in selecting students for university, but also in subjecting them to a pedagogy that privileged the culturally advantaged.
-They made the argument - provocative at the time - that even if there were equality of opportunity, even if the children of the wage labourer had the same chance of entering university as the children of the senior executive, still the university would reproduce the domination of the latter over the former.
+In 1964, only four years after he had returned from Algeria, Bourdieu joined Jean-Claude Passeron to publish The Inheritors, which examined the critical but hidden role of cultural capital not only in selecting students for university but also in subjecting them to a pedagogy that privileged the culturally advantaged.
+They made the argument-provocative at the time that even if there were equality of opportunity, even if the children of the wage laborer had the same chance of entering university as the children of the senior executive, still the university would reproduce the domination of the latter over the former.
 Teaching in the university presupposes and reinforces the privileged upbringing of the middle and upper classes.

-For those who are looking for origins, The Inheritors prefigures so much in Bourdieu's corpus - the relationship of different classes to culture as laid out in Distinction (Bourdieu, 1984 [1979]), the self-delusions of the academic world elaborated as scholastic fallacies, the idea of social structure as a game presented in Pascalian Meditations (Bourdieu, 2000 [1997]), the battle of the disciplines worked out in Homo Academicus (Bourdieu, 1988 [1984]) and the strategies through which the dominant class reproduces itself through the Grandes Écoles presented in State
+The Inheritors prefigures so much in Bourdieu's corpus-the relationship of different classes to culture as laid out in Distinction (Bourdieu [1979] 1984), the self-delusions of the academic world elaborated as scholastic fallacies and the idea of social structure as a game presented in The Logic of Practice ([1980] 1990) and Pascalian Meditations ([1997] 2000), the battle of the disciplines worked out in Homo Academicus ([1984] 1988), and the strategies through which the dominant class reproduces itself via the Grandes Écoles presented in State Nobility ([1989] 1996).

-Nobility (Bourdieu, 1996 [1989]).
 But most significantly, The Inheritors is a prolegomenon to its theoretical deepening and detailed elaboration in Reproduction in Education, Society and Culture.
 Written with Jean-Claude Passeron, Reproduction is an uncompromising critique of education that brought both fame and infamy to its authors.

-Education exemplifies symbolic domination.
-Schooling secures the active participation of students and teachers in the pursuit of credentials that entails the learning of legitimate culture, while obscuring the reproduction of class domination that is the effect of such participation.
-Securing participation is education's technical function (inculcation), while obscuring class domination is its social function (class selection) (Bourdieu & Passeron, 1977 [1970): 164-67).
-Thus, Bourdieu and Passeron criticise economists for emphasising the technical functions of education at the expense of its social functions and critical theorists for focusing on the social at the cost of the technical functions of education.
-At the heart of symbolic domination is the combination of enthusiastic participation and systematic misrecognition.
+Education exemplifies symbolic violence.
+Schooling secures the active participation of students and teachers in the pursuit of credentials, which entails the learning of legitimate culture, while obscuring the reproduction of class domination that is the effect of such participation.
+Securing participation is education's technical function (learning), while obscuring class domination is its social function (class selection) (Bourdieu and Passeron [1970] 1977, 164-67).
+Thus, Bourdieu and Passeron criticize economists for emphasizing the technical functions of education at the expense of its social functions and critical theorists for focusing on the social at the cost of the technical functions of education.
+At the heart of symbolic violence is the combination of enthusiastic participation and systematic misrecognition.
 To examine one without the other is to misunderstand the symbolic power of education.

-Central to their model of reproduction is the way the relative autonomy of the educational system has the effect of naturalising its two-fold arbitrariness: the imposition of a cultural arbitrary (legitimate culture) through an arbitrary power (class domination).
-The source of relative autonomy lies with the cadres of teachers, specially trained and recruited as professionals and thus vehement defenders of the autonomy of their practice, but also on the standardisation and routinisation of education; in other words, subjection to its own principles of regulation.
-Relative autonomy gives the (false) impression of neutrality with respect to class, rendering class bias invisible and all the more profound.
+Central to their model of reproduction is the way the relative autonomy of the educational system has the effect of naturalizing its twofold arbitrariness: the imposition of a cultural arbitrary (legitimate culture) through an arbitrary power (class domination).
+The source of relative autonomy lies with the cadres of teachers, specially trained and recruited as professionals and thus vehement defenders of the autonomy of their practice, but it also lies in the standardization and routinization of education, in other words, subjection to its own principles of regulation.
+Relative autonomy gives the (false) impression of neutrality with respect to class, by rendering class selection invisible and thereby making it all the more profound.